ArjixWasTaken/amethyst/README.md

 # 🔮 Amethyst

-A version manager, and project manager for [Amber](https://amber-lang.com).
+A version manager, and project manager for [Amber](https://amber-lang.com), written in 100% Amber.

 ## 🚧 Under Construction 🚧
 This project is under construction, and is not ready for regular use. <br />